levoai/docs/docs/security-testing/tasks/authn-authz/supported-auth-methods.md

 iam:
   #
   #
-  # This section specifies how to extract an authentication token
+  # This section specifies how to extract an authn-authz token
   authenticators:
     - name:  <your friendly name for this authenticator.
 E.g. my_authenticator>
       type: http_call # Makes a HTTP request using the specified method